 However, as these hardware costs drop, their portion of the entire cost “pie” of a solar install also decreases, slowing the rate of decline in total solar system costs if the other parts of the “pie” don’t also decrease.
 While we work hard to reduce costs in our permitting processes and administrative costs, often referred to as “soft costs”, it stands to reason the cost slide of solar will slow, and could even reverse, at some point in the not so distant future.

-This anticipated decline in prices could lead one to conclude that I should wait until next year, or the next year or the next….
+This anticipated decline in prices could lead one to conclude that I should wait until next year, or the next year or the next....
 However consider these arguments against that thinking.
 Interest rates on loans and other investments remain at all-time lows.
 Additionally, the US Government is in the midst of stepping back the solar investment tax credit.
 In 2020, this credit lets your recover 26% of installation costs.
 In 2021, it steps down to 22%.
 In 2022, the step down comes to an end at just a 10% credit for commercial systems only.

 As costs likely slide in the future, so will incentives, and quite possibly by more than the reduction in costs.
 Also most public utility prices show a 10 year average annual increase of between 2% and 5%.
 Waiting will prevent you from recognizing savings today, so why not now?